➡️Jump to Recipe⬅️

 Back to the stew.
 This is a super healthy meal, as it not only contains the high-fiber lentils, but I also include chard so you get some leafy greens.
 (You can use spinach or kale).
 The base is chicken broth, or you can use bone broth to get all the wonderful benefits it provides.
 I also add curry powder for the anti-inflammatory benefits of turmeric–and the great taste!–making this a true superfood meal.
 I include chicken sausage for flavor and added protein, but vegetarians can easily leave out the meat.
 Enjoy!

-- 4 cups vegetable or chicken broth or bone broth, or any combo thereof
+- 4 cups broth vegetable, chicken, or bone broth

-- 1 large bunch or 2 small bunches Swiss chard, tough stalks removed, coarsely chopped
+- 1 large bunch swiss chard, stalks removed, chopped

 - 2 cups lentils, red or green

-- Heat oil in heavy large saucepan over medium-high heat.
+- Heat oil in Dutch oven or heavy large saucepan over medium-high heat.